 crème fraiche, to serve

-You will also need a 20 cm – 23 cm springform cake pan – or tin with a removable base – oiled/buttered and lined with baking paper (see below).
-I like the springform best here.
+Preparation: Preheat the oven to 170C/375F.
+You will need a 20 cm – 23 cm springform cake pan – or tin with a removable base – oiled/buttered and lined with baking paper (see below).
+I like a springform pan for this.
 I used a 23 cm one in some of the images you see here, and that worked fine for the timing and texture.
 Twenty centimetres is a more usual size.
 I cut my non-stick base paper a centimentre wider than the tin and notch it so it fits a bit up the sides, buttering the facing side.
 I then measure the outside of the tin and cut it so that it is as deep as the tin, notching it on one long side to also fit into the bottom of the tin, so that it overlaps the base paper and clings to the butter.
 You may find it handy to use a metal paper clip to hold it in place.
 Or, you could just do it how you like!

-While the chocolate and butter are melting beat the chestnut puree and a little of the milk in a bowl until the chestnuts are very smooth, mixing in the rest of the milk and the vanilla once it is smooth.
+3. While the chocolate and butter are melting beat the chestnut puree and the milk in a bowl until the chestnuts are very smooth, mixing in the prunes and the vanilla once it is smooth.
 I find a measuring jug helps to contain the mixture while initially mixing it.

 Now whisk in the chestnut milk to make a smooth batter.
 Pour in the chocolate and butter mix and stir until well combined.
 Now, using a large metal spoon fold one spoonful of egg white quickly into the mixture, to lighten it, before folding in the rest of the white.
 Don’t worry about a few little white puffy lumps as you don’t want to knock too much air out by mixing too hard.